WBCE/wbce_tools/README.md

-# WBCE - Usefull Tools Collection
+# WBCE - Useful Tools Collection
 This repository provides some optional tools which may come handy for users of the Content Management System WBCE CMS.

 ## Tools